Home > Recipes > Fluffy Sweet Potato Pancakes (1-Bowl, GF/DF Options)

 Frying the sweet potato pancakes on a non-stick ceramic pan.

-Step 6.
-Serve the sweet potato pancakes with maple syrup, yogurt, fruits or your favorite toppings.
+Step 5.
+Serve the sweet potato pancakes with maple syrup, yogurt, nut butter, fruits or other favorite toppings.
 Enjoy!

-Bitten sweet potato pancake showing how fluffy and soft is inside.
+Close-up shot: bitten sweet potato pancake showing how fluffy, soft and airy is inside.

 Fluffy and soft inside.